idio-lang/DIPS/source/implementing-idio/simple-types/symbols-and-keywords.rst

 =======

 Symbols are usually what you think of in other languages as identifiers, the references to values.
-They are also in :lname:`Lisp`\ y languages first class values in their own right.
+In :lname:`Lisp`\ y languages they are also first class values in their own right.

 In the first instance I think we're probably fairly comfortable with the idea that we use symbolic (ha!) names to represent values and that